-Over the past 6 years, we have issued a series of reports about the IT Dashboard that noted both significant steps OMB has taken to enhance the oversight, transparency, and accountability of federal IT investments by creating its IT Dashboard, as well as issues with the accuracy and reliability of data.
-26 In total, we have made 22 recommendations to OMB and federal agencies to help improve the accuracy and reliability of the information on the IT Dashboard and to increase its availability.
-Most agencies agreed with our recommendations or had no comment.
+Over the past 6 years, we have issued a series of reports about the IT Dashboard that noted both significant steps OMB has taken to enhance the oversight, transparency, and accountability of federal IT investments by creating its IT Dashboard, as well as issues with the accuracy and reliability of data.21 In total, we have made 47 recommendations to OMB and federal agencies to help improve the accuracy and reliability of the information on the IT Dashboard and to increase its availability.
+Most agencies agreed with our recommendations or had no comments.

-Most recently, as part of our ongoing work, we determined that agencies had not fully considered risks when rating their major investments on the IT Dashboard.
-Specifically, our assessment of 95 investments at 15 agencies27 matched the CIO ratings posted on the Dashboard 22 times, showed more risk 60 times, and showed less risk 13 times.
-Figure 4 summarizes how our assessments compared to the select investments' CIO ratings.
+Most recently, in June 2016, we determined that agencies had not fully considered risks when rating their major investments on the IT Dashboard.
+Specifically, our assessments of risk for 95 investments at 15 selected agencies22 matched the CIO ratings posted on the Dashboard 22 times, showed more risk 60 times, and showed less risk 13 times.

-2540 U.S.C. § 11302(c)(3)(C).
+2040 U.S.C. § 11302(c)(3)(C).

-26GAO, IT Dashboard: Agencies Are Managing Investment Risk, but Related Ratings Need to Be More Accurate and Available, GAO-14-64 (Washington, D.C.: Dec.
-12, 2013); Information Technology Dashboard: Opportunities Exist to Improve Transparency and Oversight of Investment Risk at Select Agencies, GAO-13-98 (Washington, D.C.: Oct.
-16, 2012); IT Dashboard: Accuracy Has Improved, and Additional Efforts Are Under Way to Better Inform Decision Making, GAO-12-210 (Washington, D.C.: Nov.
+21GAO, IT Dashboard: Agencies Need to Fully Consider Risks When Rating Their Major Investments, GAO-16-494 (Washington, D.C.: June 2, 2016); IT Dashboard: Agencies Are Managing Investment Risk, but Related Ratings Need to Be More Accurate and Available, GAO-14-64 (Washington, D.C.: Dec.
+12, 2013); IT Dashboard: Opportunities Exist to Improve Transparency and Oversight of Investment Risk at Select Agencies, GAO-13-98 (Washington, D.C.: Oct.
+16, 2012); IT Dashboard: Accuracy Has Improved, and Additional Efforts Are under Way to Better Inform Decision Making, GAO-12-210 (Washington, D.C.: Nov.
 7, 2011); Information Technology: OMB Has Made Improvements to Its Dashboard, but Further Work Is Needed by Agencies and OMB to Ensure Data Accuracy, GAO-11-262 (Washington, D.C.: Mar.
 15, 2011); and Information Technology: OMB's Dashboard Has Increased Transparency and Oversight, but Improvements Needed, GAO-10-701 (Washington, D.C.: July 16, 2010).

-27The 15 selected agencies were the Departments of Agriculture, Commerce, Defense, Education, Energy, Health and Human Services, Homeland Security, the Interior, Labor, State, Transportation, the Treasury, and Veterans Affairs; the Environmental Protection Agency; General Services Administration; Social Security Administration; and Office of Personnel Management.
+22The 15 selected agencies were the Departments of Agriculture, Commerce, Defense, Education, Energy, Health and Human Services, Homeland Security, the Interior, State, Transportation, the Treasury, and Veterans Affairs; the Environmental Protection Agency; General Services Administration; and Social Security Administration.